JetBrains-Research/astminer/docs/label_extractors.md

 **granularity**: functions

 Use the name of each function as a label.
-This label extractor will also hide the function name in the AST and all recursive calls to prevent data leaks.

  ```yaml
  name: function name
  ```

+> If a function name is used as the label, the module additionally processes the AST to avoid data leaks.
+It looks for all recursive calls of this function and replaces the function name in the `token` value of the respective vertices with `METHOD_NAME`.